radudobrinescu/flask-aws-devops/README.md

 -H 'content-type: application/json' \
 -d '{"dateOfBirth": "15-12-1976"}'
 ```
 Checking that the data has indeed changed.
-This can also be checked in the DynamoDB in the AWS console.
+This can also be checked in DynamoDB in the AWS console.
 ```
 curl -X GET http://devops-challenge-lb-<some_name>.amazonaws.com/hello/John {